WiredLifeCom/mc-giveitems-plugin/README.md

-# mc-giveitems-plugin
+# mc-plugin
-Bukkit-based plugin for giving items to a player
+Bukkit-based plugin for performing operations in the Smart Playing ecosystem